Family Tax Planning

-The present law following Arctic Systems is that if you give your wife some ordinary shares in your company or perhaps a share in your partnership, this is not just a right to income but it also contains capital rights, as by owning the share they become entitled to a proportion of the assets when the business is closed down and have voting rights .
+The present law following Arctic Systems is that if you give your wife some ordinary shares in your company or perhaps a share in your partnership, this is not just a right to income but it also contains capital rights, as by owning the share they qualify to a proportion of the assets when the business is shut down and have voting rights.
 Therefore the share is not just a right to income.

-The actual facts of this case that was finally won by the taxpayer at the House of Lords and cannot now be appealed are as follows…
+The actual facts of this case that the taxpayer finally wins at the House of Lords.
+Now cannot appeal are as follows:

-They acted on advice from their accountant to take minimal salaries from the company, and pay out most of excess profits as dividends.
-As Mr and Mrs Jones held the shares equally, the dividends were paid to them equally and were mostly covered by their basic rate tax bands, meaning little higher rate tax was paid.
-If Mr Jones had paid himself a higher salary, or had been the only person receiving a dividend, he would have paid far more tax as much of his income would then have been taxed at the higher tax rate of 40%.
+They acted on advice from their accountant to take minimal salaries from the company, and payout most of excess profits as dividends.
+As Mr. and Mrs. Jones holds the shares equally, the dividends are to pay them equally and are mostly enclose by their basic rate tax bands, meaning little higher rate tax should be reimburse.
+If Mr. Jones pays himself a higher salary or been the only person receiving a dividend, he would have to pay far more tax as much of his income would then have been taxed at the higher tax rate of 40%.

 This type of arrangement has been standard tax planning for many husband and wife companies since the introduction of independent taxation for spouses in 1990.
-It was even recommended on the Business Link website!
-However, the Taxman decided to attack the arrangement, saying Mrs Jones only received her share, and the dividends paid on that share, because of Mr Jones work and the decisions he took as a director.
-The argument was that Mr Jones had effectively made a gift of half the earning capacity of the company to Mrs Jones, and because she is his spouse, the tax law says he automatically benefits from the gift, and thus Mr Jones should be taxed on all of the dividends.
+Even the Business Link website recommended it!
+However, the Taxman decided to attack the arrangement, saying Mrs. Jones only receives her share, and the dividends paid on that share, because of Mr. Jones work and the decisions he took as a director.
+The argument was that Mr. Jones effectively made a gift of half the earning capacity of the company to his wife, and because she is his spouse, the tax law says he automatically benefits from the gift, and thus he should be taxed on all of the dividends.

-The House of Lords actually agreed with the Taxman that the shareholdings in the company had been set up to minimise the tax paid by Mr and Mrs Jones.
-However, because the gift by Mr Jones had been made to his wife, and the gift was not restricted to the earning capacity of the company, but included future rights to capital on liquidation, and the voting rights associated with the ordinary share, there was a get-out clause.
-This get-out clause only applies to married couples and civil partnerships, and says that if you make a gift to your spouse/civil partner (which comprises more than just income), and there are no strings attached, you should not be taxed on the income arising from that gift.
+The House of Lords actually agreed with the Taxman that the shareholdings in the company had been set up to minimise the tax paid by Mr. and Mrs. Jones.
+However, because the gift by Mr. Jones made to his wife, and the gift was not restricted to the earning capacity of the company but included future rights to capital on liquidation and the voting rights associated with the ordinary share, there was a get-out clause.
+This get-out clause only applies to married couples and civil partnerships and says that if you make a gift to your spouse/civil partner (which comprises more than just income), and there are no strings attached, you should not be taxed on the income arising from that gift.

 However The Taxman is a bad loser, and after a big defeat like Arctic Systems is now looking to change the law.

-The day after the House of Lords judgement the Treasury minister under the previous Government said they would act against couples who indulge in income splitting in an unfair way.
+The day after the House of Lords’ judgment the Treasury minister under the previous Government said they would act against couples who indulge in income splitting in an unfair way.